-The comparison of interest will be the difference between each SAGE-547 dose and placebo at the 60-hour assessment.
+The comparison of interest will be the difference between 90 μg SAGE-547 and placebo at the 60-hour assessment.
 Model based point estimates (ie, odds ratios), 95% confidence intervals, and p-values will be reported.
-See sample SAS code for GEE in section [15.2](#).
+See sample SAS code for GEE in [section 15.2](#).